Fax Machines Major Contributor to Global Warming

 Jun.
 6, 2008

-In honor of World Environment Day, environmentally conscious office Zilker
+of World Environment Day, environmentally conscious office Zilker

 Ventures, LLC attempts to switch faxers to internet fax.